 Protecting your Cat or Dog in Portugal

-Last, but very much not least, if you’re taking your beloved cat or dog to Portugal from the UK, USA or Canada it’s so important that you swat up on the regular medication they will need.
+Last, but very much not least, if you’re taking your beloved cat or dog to Portugal from the UK, USA or Canada it’s so important that you swat up on the regular medication that they’ll need.

 Due to the climate in Portugal, pets are at risk of some very nasty vector-borne diseases from mosquitoes and sandflies.
 So be sure to read the following pages, then discuss with your vet which methods of protection are best for your cat or dog: